-We were very pleased to announce that Chris Stanbury had accepted our invitation to become Club President from June 2011.
+Chris Stanbury has been our Club President since 2011.
 Chris’s great talent and experience has been an inspiration to all our players and his offers of help in other ways has been greatly appreciated.

 ASCOT ORGAN and KEYBOARD CLUB is a friendly club that meets monthly.
 It holds a mixture of professional and amateur nights.
 The club tries to give younger artistes just starting on the circuit a chance as well as the "OLD" favourites.
 As you will see from our concert diary there is a good selection of top artistes covering many styles of music.
 Refreshments are included in the entrance fee so why not come along and hear some of the best professional organists play - or just listen to some of the local talent you didn't know existed!